cnnrznn/cnnrznn.github.io/_posts/2020-02-20-MapReduce-Framework-for-Golang.md

 The _driver_ is a program the user of the library will write.
 The driver is responsible for handling input and output values from the map and reduce stages, respectively.
-It is also responsible for defining the logic of the mapreduce job.
+It is also responsible for defining the logic of the MapReduce job.

 ## Channels or Values?